|

 reciting the words of the ceremonyWolfram was too far away

-how elf-boy would like that?
-Raising a human baby?
-Wolfram wondered.
+I wonder how elf-boy would like that?
+Raising a man's baby?

-Strange that she is wearing a sword.
-It must be part of the ceremony.
+Strange that the woman is wearing a sword.
+It must be part

 though Herzog is a good customer, and I can always have the woman